 Alison M. Meadow

 Dr. Alison Meadow is an Associate Research Professor in the Arizona Institutes for Resilience at University of Arizona.
 Dr. Meadow received her Ph.D. in Anthropology through University of Alaska Fairbanks’ interdisciplinary program in Resilience and Adaptation.
 She also holds an M.S. in Urban Planning and an M.A. in American Indian Studies, both from University of Arizona.
 Dr. Meadow’s research focuses on the process of linking scientists with decision makers to improve the usability of climate science, with a particular emphasis on evaluating the outcomes of such research partnerships.
 She works with communities throughout the Southwest to support their adaptation planning efforts in ways that effectively address climate impacts and prioritize community values and culture.
-Dr. Meadow Department of the Interior’s Southwest Climate Adaptation Science Center (SW CASC) and the NOAA-funded Climate Assessment for the Southwest (CLIMAS).
-She is also a 2020-21 fellow of the Center for Advancing Research Impacts in Society.
+Dr. Meadow is a co-principal investigator with the Department of the Interior’s Southwest Climate Adaptation Science Center (SW CASC) and the NOAA-funded Climate Assessment for the Southwest (CLIMAS).
+She was a 2020 fellow of the Center for Advancing Research Impacts in Society.

 Dr. Owen is a qualitative social scientist with training in geography and political ecology.
 Her research interests center on interactions between humans and environments.
 Her current research involves understanding if and how adaptation strategies help people address local impacts of climate change.
 One project investigates how people who work in the regional food system of Southern Arizona are responding to sudden social, economic, and policy changes introduced by the 2020 pandemic.
 Gigi earned her doctorate in the School of Geography, Development, & Environment at the University of Arizona.
 Her dissertation research focused on defining success in adaptation initiatives around the world and on evaluating socially-engaged research theories and practices within the CLIMAS program.
 She continues to run the CLIMAS program evaluation to measure its contributions to building adaptive capacity and resilience in the Southwest.
 Gigi also directs and manages the CLIMAS-sponsored Environment & Society Fellowship Program.